 (I don’t want to bag on Saris too much: the MP1’s build quality is rock solid, and it allows significant fore-aft movement, which the other rocker plates do not.
 But the spring’s tightness combined with a lack of adjustability is a deal killer for me.)

-Are rocker plates just a passing fancy, or victims of their own poor marketing?
+Are rocker plates inherently flawed?
+Just a passing fancy?
+Or perhaps victims of their own poor marketing?
 Share your thoughts below!